QiangAIResearcher/Fact-Extraction-and-Verification/README.md

 ## Find Out More

- Visit [http://fever.ai](http://fever.ai) to find out more about the shared task and download the data.
+ Visit [http://fever.ai/2018/task.html](http://fever.ai/2018/task.html) to find out more about the shared task.